keajs/kea-docs/docs/guide/concepts.md

 :::note
 Calling `logic.actions.addToCounter(1000)` dispatches the action directly.
-If you only want to *create* the object without dispatching it, use `logic.actionCreators.addToCounter(1000)`
+If you only want to *create* the action object without dispatching it, use `logic.actionCreators.addToCounter(1000)`
 :::

 There's one shorthand that can be useful.
 In case your actions take no arguments (e.g. `loadUsers`),